-You must submit reports through the portal in line with the grant agreement.
-We will provide samples of these reports as appendices in the grant agreement.
+You must submit reports in line with the grant agreement.
+We will provide sample templates for these reports as appendices in the grant agreement.
 We will remind you of your reporting obligations before a report is due.
 We will expect you to report on: